cessda/cessda.guidelines.public/software/index.md

 [EURISE Network Technical Reference, {{ site.technical-reference.version }}]({{ site.technical-reference.url }})
 must be followed.

 To assess the fitness for CESSDA purposes, software systems must be validated by static analysis tools.
-CESSDA uses SonarQube as its main static analysis tool, and code must the [quality gate]({% link software/quality-gate.md %}) in order for deployment to proceed.
+CESSDA uses SonarQube as its main static analysis tool, and code must pass the [quality gate]({% link software/quality-gate.md %}) in order for deployment to proceed.

 In certain cases, CESSDA can [archive source code repositories]({% link software/code-archiving.md %}) of abandoned/finished software development efforts.